e0958902/tp/docs/UserGuide.md

     search ([-n name] [-i illness] [-s sideEffects] [-a allFields] keyword) [-h]
 Options:
     -n name                 Name of medication
-    -i illness              Illness that medication is used for -s sideEffects          Side effects of medication
-    -a allFields            Search all fields
+    -i illness              Illness that the medication is used for -s sideEffects          Side effects of the medication -a allFields            Search all fields
     -h                      Prints this help message
 ```